interuss/monitoring/monitoring/loadtest/README.md

 ## Running in a Container
 Simply build the Docker container with the Dockerfile from the root directory.
 All the files are added into the container

-1. From the [`monitoring`](..) folder of this repository, build the monitoring image with `docker image build . -t interuss/monitoring`
+1. From the root folder of this repository, build the monitoring image with `make image`
-1. Run Docker container
+1. Run Docker container; in general:

     a.
 For ISA run: `docker run -e AUTH_SPEC="<auth spec>" -p 8089:8089 interuss/monitoring locust -f loadtest/locust_files/ISA.py`

     b.
 For Sub run: `docker run -e AUTH_SPEC="<auth spec>" -p 8089:8089 interuss/monitoring locust -f loadtest/locust_files/Sub.py`

-1. If testing local DSS instance, be sure that the loadtest (monitoring) container has access to the DSS container
+1. If testing local DSS instance, be sure that the loadtest (monitoring) container has access to the DSS container:

     a.
-For ISA run: `docker run -e AUTH_SPEC="DummyOAuth(http://host.docker.internal:8085/token,uss1)" --network="interop_ecosystem_network" -p 8089:8089 interuss/monitoring locust -f loadtest/locust_files/ISA.py`
+For ISA run: `docker run -e AUTH_SPEC="DummyOAuth(http://oauth.authority.localutm:8085/token,uss1)" --network="interop_ecosystem_network" -p 8089:8089 interuss/monitoring locust -f loadtest/locust_files/ISA.py`

     b.
-For ISA run: `docker run -e AUTH_SPEC="DummyOAuth(http://host.docker.internal:8085/token,uss1)" --network="interop_ecosystem_network" -p 8089:8089 interuss/monitoring locust -f loadtest/locust_files/Sub.py`
+For Sub run: `docker run -e AUTH_SPEC="DummyOAuth(http://oauth.authority.localutm:8085/token,uss1)" --network="interop_ecosystem_network" -p 8089:8089 interuss/monitoring locust -f loadtest/locust_files/Sub.py`

 ## Use
 1. Navigate to http://localhost:8089
 1. Start new test with number of Users to spawn and the rate to spawn them.
 1. For the Host, provide the DSS Core Service endpoint used for testing.
-An example of such url is: http://local_infra-dss-1:8082/v1/dss/ in case local environment is setup by [run_locally.sh](../../build/dev/run_locally.sh)
+An example of such url is: http://dss.uss1.localutm/v1/dss/ in case local environment is setup with `make start-locally`